Nadezhda Neynsky

+Nadezhda Nikolova Neynsky (Надежда Николова Нейнски, born August 9, 1962) is a Bulgarian politician and diplomat who served as Minister of Foreign Affairs from 1997 to 2001 and briefly in 2026.
+Neynsky was also a Member of the European Parliament from 2009 to 2014 and led the SDS party from 2002 to 2005.

+Representing the SDS party, Neynsky served as Member of the National Assembly from 2001 to 2009 and from 1995 to 1997.
+Her political career also included an unsuccessful run for Mayor of Sofia in 2003.
+As diplomat, Neynsky served as Bulgaria’s Ambassador to Turkey from 2015 to 2021.

 Early life and education

 In 1977, Mihaylova completed her primary education at the 127th "Ivan Denkoglu" school in Sofia and in 1981 graduated from the Lycée Français de Sofia.
 Mihaylova subsequently enrolled as a student of philology at Sofia University, completing her studies in 1985.
 Between 1986 and 1988, she worked as a freelance journalist.
 In that period Mihaylova became a member of the Union of Translators in Bulgaria (Bulgarian: Съюз на преводачите в България).

 Career

 Member of the Bulgarian National Assembly and Foreign Minister of Bulgaria

 Nadezhda Mihaylova was a member of the Union of Democratic Forces (SDS) until she left in November 2012 after 21 years of membership in the party.

 She was elected to sit the 37th National Assembly (1995–1997).
 During this time she sat on the Foreign Affairs Committee and was member of the Bulgarian delegation to the Council of Europe.
 She was also chairman of the Committee for Parliamentary and Public Relations Assembly (1994–1997) and the vice-president of the Union of Democratic Forces.

 Bulgarian Minister of Defense Georgi Ananiev (left) with US Secretary of Defense William Cohen (centre) and Bulgarian Foreign Minister Nadezhda Mihailova (right) in Sofia, Bulgaria, in 1997.

 She was reelected in 1997 and sat in the 38th National Assembly (1997–2001).
 She was appointed Minister of Foreign Affairs in Ivan Kostov's government and held that post for four years.
 As Minister of Foreign Affairs, she strongly supported a policy of NATO integration and EU membership of her country.

 In February 1999, she was chosen as the deputy chairman of the European People's Party at the 13th Congress in Brussels, becoming the first person from Eastern Europe to hold this position.

 In March 2000, as the Bulgarian Foreign Minister, Mihaylova denied having delivered a document showing an alleged plan of former Serbian president Slobodan Milosevic aimed at ethnic cleansing of Kosovo (Operation Horseshoe) to the then foreign minister of Germany, Joschka Fischer, in April 1999.
 In 2012, however, Mihaylova finally admitted to private Bulgarian channel BTV that she had handed the document regarding the Operation Horseshoe to the German foreign minister.
 During the 78-day NATO bombing of Yugoslavia, in April 1999, British Prime Minister Tony Blair travelled to Sofia praising Nadezhda Mihaylova commitment with the words: "You, Nadezhda, have become the symbol of the wider Europe – of a whole Europe – a Europe of solidarity."